翻譯進度

 Creating Subscriptions

-To create a subscription, first retrieve an instance of your billable model from your database, which typically will be an instance of App\Models\User.
-Once you have retrieved the model instance, you may use the newSubscription method to create the model's subscription pay link:
+To create a subscription, first retrieve an instance of your billable model from your database, which will typically be an instance of App\Models\User.
+Once you have retrieved the model instance, you may use the subscribe method to create the model's checkout session:

 1use Illuminate\Http\Request;